The Lace Archive

 Thank you to all those generous folks who continue to send lace.
 I am honored by the generosity and thoughtfulness of artists, friends and strangers.
 These donations, along with the contributors and their stories, have become integral to my work.
 Their names and narrative are included in exhibitions of the work.

 The Lace Archive is a recipient of a Barbara Demings Memorial Fund for Women, for feminist work [2023], and an ArtsWestchester Individual Artist Grant [2021] for the project, A Repairing Mend.
-I invite you to be a participant in the project- info at the Repairing Mend page and below.
+I invite you to be a participant in the project.

-The Archive is an ongoing project, only a tiny portion is up on this site, as I continue to document all the amazing donations and stories.
+The Archive is an ongoing project, only a tiny portion is up on this site as of 2025, as I continue to document all the amazing donations and stories.

 If you have lace and would like to donate (or sell) for the project, please contact me.
 I cover shipping!
 I am eternally grateful for the thousands of pieces of lace sent up to now.
 You can also join my (occasional) mailing list for newsletters from The Lace Archive, my personal artworks, MAPSpace, and The Crit Lab below.